orion3dnan2/Sudani/replit.md

 - July 08, 2025.
 Implemented comprehensive dark mode support: Added dark mode theme toggle in header, Updated all components to support light/dark variants with proper color schemes, Enhanced user interface with modern Tajawal Arabic font, Improved navigation with consolidated menu system featuring dropdown for account management, Added dark mode compatibility to all pages including business dashboard, Enhanced visual design with better color coordination and transitions
 - July 08, 2025.
 Successfully migrated project from Replit Agent to Replit environment: Completed full migration process with all dependencies installed and working properly, Verified role-based access control security in both light and dark modes, ensured business owners only see store-related options without developer/admin access, Confirmed application runs cleanly with proper client/server separation and security practices
 - July 08, 2025.
 Updated application slogan: Changed welcome message from "جاليتك في خدمتك" to "سوداني وخليك قدها" to better reflect the community spirit
-- July 08, 2025.
-Updated color scheme: Changed application theme from red/green to light sky blue throughout the interface for a more modern and appealing look

 ## User Preferences